Learning-and-Intelligent-Systems/mujoco_kitchen/README.md

 ## Getting Started (User)

-Be sure to install mujoco_py properly.
+Install mujoco_py.
+Mujoco_py is assumed to be installed for this setup.
 For further instructions see: https://github.com/openai/mujoco-py

 After installing mujoco_py, export the repo's PYTHONPATH: